 Changes in Trucking Culture

-Part of this increase comes from a change in our culture that can make it easier for women to apply for trucking jobs.
+Women are entering the trucking industry because of a change in our culture, making it easier for women to apply for trucking jobs.
 It is no longer a cultural norm for a woman to stay at home and take care of the family.
 Single women, entrepreneurs interested in owner-operator roles, and women with older children are in the perfect position to start a career as a trucker.

-Furthermore, there are trucking jobs that don’t require drivers to be gone away for weeks at a time.
-Trucking jobs for women can include regional dry van routes, as well as port and rail driving jobs.
-These types of trucking jobs allow drivers to be home every few days, which is well suited for women who have family and social commitments.
+There are trucking jobs that don’t require drivers to be gone away for weeks at a time.
+Trucking jobs for women can include regional dry van routes and port and rail driving jobs.
+These trucking jobs allow drivers to be home every few days, which often can be better suited for women with families.

-The trucking industry needs, and wants, more women to fulfill the role of truck driver.
-If you are a female CDL truck driver searching for trucking jobs, contact Knight Transportation to join our diverse team.
+The trucking industry needs and wants women to become a more prominent part of transportation.
+Entering as a truck driver is an excellent and rewarding place to start.
+If you are a female CDL truck driver searching for trucking jobs or looking to enter transportation, contact Knight Transportation to join our diverse team.
+Looking to get into trucking?
+Visit our CDL School Training page.